alucard88nicoli/Getting-and-cleaning-data/README.md

   * Create a new data frame by finding the mean for each combination of subject and label.
 It's done by `aggregate()` function

 * Final step:
-  * Write the new tidy set into a text file called tidy2.txt, formatted similarly to the original files.
+  * Write the new tidy set into a text file called tidy_second.txt, formatted similarly to the original files.